madefortv/electronics-store/README.md

 Bundles only have one level, you there are no "bundles of bundles"

 # Approach
-a vanilla Go web applcation minus the sqlite and decimal packages for money safety.
+This is a vanilla Go web applcation minus the sqlite and decimal packages for money safety.
-Utilize SQLite to buld 4 tables, products, deals, offerings, and cart
+I used SQLite to buld 4 tables, products, deals, offerings, and cart.
+Avoided the use of sessions/cookies to keep it simple.

 Abstractly: